Need help planning your degree? Check out these 10 tips from your Arts advisors

 How to combine multiple programs

 “Deciding which programs to combine can be tricky.
-For me, it was a combination of my interests in high school and my experiences taking a variety of courses in first year.
+For me, it was based on a mix of my high school interests and the variety of courses I took in first year.
 My double-major in Psychology and French allowed me to explore both my passions—social psychology and languages—which offered me a more holistic lens to consider how language interacts with marginalized social identities.
-If you’re interested in combining programs, explore a variety of courses and pick something you truly enjoy.
-Adding more specializations allows you to personalize your degree and create interdisciplinary connections. “
+If you’re considering combining programs, explore a variety of courses and pick something you truly enjoy.
+Adding a second program of study is a great way to personalize your degree and make interdisciplinary connections.”

 How many credits to take

-“I was able to earn 24 transfer credits in high school before I started at UBC.
-This allowed me to take a lighter course load in my first year so I could gain work experience through part-time jobs and take care of my mental health.
-I made sure to take 18 credits each winter session in order to be eligible to live in student housing and be eligible to apply for a post-graduate work permit.
-I completed my degree in 4.5 years and was able to go at my own pace.
-Choosing how many credits to take depends on a variety of factors and should be based upon what suits your needs best!”
+“I was able to earn 24 transfer credits in high school before I started at UBC, which allowed me to take a lighter course load in my first year.
+That gave me space to gain work experience through part-time jobs and take care of my mental health.
+I made sure to take a minimum of 18 credits each winter session so I could stay eligible for student housing and apply for a post-graduate work permit.
+I finished my degree in 4.5 years and was able to go at my own pace.
+How many credits you take depends on a variety of factors, so choose what works best for you.”

 Take note of degree requirements